JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

   </Choices>
 </View>
 ```
-The trained classification models are also available on the Spark NLP pipeline config list.
+The trained classification models are available to reuse in any project and can be added on step 3 of the [Project Configuration](/docs/en/alab/project_configuration#ner-labeling) wizard.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/classification_pipeline.png" style="width:80%;"/>